asiermo/taskmanager/Readme.md

 # Task Manager

-It's and app where you can create task, edit and delete them.
+It's and app where you can create, edit and delete task.
 There are two class model, one for the tasks and the other one for the users, I have use a relation between the models but in the user field, appears the global object and not the username.
 It's compulsory to login or register to create, edit or delete a task.
 <br/>